TanuSharma0802/ATM-Machine-Project-With-java-/README.md

 </head>
 <body>
     <h1>ATM Machine</h1>
-    <p>This is a simple ATM machine program implemented in Java.
+    <p>Hello!
+My name is Tanu Sharma, I am a 4th-year Undergraduate Student currently studying at the Indian Institute of Technology, Kharagpur.
+I have developed this ATM Machine Project.
+This is a simple ATM machine program implemented in Java.
 It allows users to perform basic banking operations such as checking the account balance, withdrawing money, depositing money, and generating a new PIN.</p>
     <h2>Usage</h2>
     <ol>
         <li>Run the program.</li>